marcus-grant/notes/pcde-module10-content.md

 want to see in isolation how that behaves before spending a ton of time implementing it.
 Postman scripts also enables automation of API testing.

+## Discussion 10.3: Postman and Strapi

+### Introduction

+In this module, you have learned about some basic software engineering tools.
+Two of these important tools are Postman and Strapi.
+As you have learned, Postman is an application commonly used for API testing, creating HTTP requests, and debugging.
+Strapi is an efficient CMS that provides the framework for developers to build websites and integrate various tools for creative web development.

+Below are some additional resources for you to review to learn more about Postman:

+* [The Basics of Using Postman for API Testing][postman-basics-yt]
+* [Postman for Beginners][postman-beginner-yt]
+* [How to Debug in Postman][howto-debug-postman-yt]

+Below are some additional resources for you to review to learn more about Strapi:

+* [Strapi Overview][strapi-overview-yt]
+* [Exploring Strapi][strapi-explore-yt]
+* [How to Use Strapi][strapi-howto-yt]

+You are encouraged to conduct additional research on your own to delve deeper into these tools and learn more about their uses.

+### Discussion Prompt

+Once you have explored both Postman and Strapi in greater depth, for each tool:

+* Summarize your understanding of its practical application.
+* Provide some examples of how the tool can be used on the job as a data engineer.
+* In your own original analysis, discuss at least two pros of using the tool for a project.
+* In your own original analysis, discuss at least two cons of using the tool for a project.

+Read the statements posted by your peers.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+**Suggested Time**: 60 minutes

+**Suggested Length**: 200-250 words

+This is a required activity and will count toward course completion.

+### Discussion Entry

+#### Summarizing Postman & Strapi Practical Application

+Postman is a tool that allows you to create and send HTTP requests to any URL.
+It is used for API testing, debugging, documentation and collaboration workflows.
+Strapi is a headless CMS that allows you to create and manage content.
+The CMS can also generate data model entities and properties with corresponding API endpoints quickly and easily.

+Using Strapi you can quickly create a data-centric API for your project.
+Then using Postman you can test the API to make sure it works as expected.
+Putting the two together you can achieve a pretty pleasant data engineering workflow.

+#### Examples of Postman & Strapi on the Job

+As mentioned, Strapi provides a mature web framework to quickly build data-based APIs.
+Then using Postman you can quickly test and iterate the API to make sure it works as expected.

+#### Pros of Using Postman & Strapi

+##### Speed of Iteration

+As we've seen in our previous projects.
+Data engineering is all about iterating processes, designs and models.
+These tools allow for quick and lower cognitive load for iteration of the API.

+##### Ease of Use

+Both tools are easy to use and have a low learning curve.
+Meaning onboarding goes quickly, and mental stress on portions of development that don't require a lot of thought get reduced.

+#### Cons of Using Postman & Strapi

+##### Complexity

+Both tools are fairly complex.
+Although Postman's UI can be easy to use, using it to the fullest can take some time to get used to.
+Strapi is also fairly complex, getting a standard deployment of it up and running can require some effort.

+##### Fixed Workflows

+Strapi has some opinionated design choices.
+This is a double edged sword.
+While it means that you can get a lot done quickly, it also means that you can't do everything the way you might want to do it.
+Same goes for Postman, it has fairly specific workflows to work with HTTP requests.

+## Knowledge Check 10.5: Requests

+* Q1: What is Postman used for?
+  * **(Correct)** Postman allows you to create and send HTTP requests to any URL
+* Q2: Which of the following HTTP requests can be created and sent through Postman?
+  * **(Correct)** All of the above
+* Q3: What does the HTTP response `200` mean?
+  * **(Correct)** The request was successful
+* Q4: Which HTTP request would you use if you wanted to send some info to the server that is supposed to be added to the database on the backend?
+  * **(Correct)** `POST`
+* Q5: What is a headless content management system (CMS)?
+  * **(Correct)** A CMS that does not have a graphical user interface

 ## References

 ### Web Links